The holidays are in full swing, which means celebrations, gatherings, time with loved ones, and… cold and flu season (womp, womp).

 Of course, there are many general “best practices” for avoiding the cold and flu other than getting proper vitamins and nutrients from your diet and supplements.

-“As we’ve all been told for as long as we can remember: wash your hands!” says Amanda Peregrin.
-During the winter sick season, it’s more important than ever to make sure you’re thoroughly washing and disinfecting your hands — especially if you’ve been touching a lot of surfaces in public, if you were around others who were sick, or if you’re touching your face and your mouth.
+“As we’ve all been told for as long as we can remember: wash your hands!” says Amanda Lober.
+During the viral season, it’s more important than ever to make sure you’re thoroughly washing and disinfecting your hands — especially if you’ve been touching a lot of surfaces in public, if you have been around others who were sick, or if you’re touching your face and your mouth.